zoltantoth0409/liferay-portal/CONTRIBUTING.markdown

 Liferay Portal is known for its innovative top quality features.
 To maintain this reputation, all code changes are reviewed by a core set of project maintainers.
 We encourage you to join our [Slack Chat](https://communitychat.liferay.com/) and introduce yourself to the core maintainer(s) and engage them as you contribute to the areas they maintain.

-To get a deeper understanding of Liferay Portal in general, make sure to read Liferay’s official documentation on the [Liferay Developer Network](https://dev.liferay.com/develop/tutorials).
+To get a deeper understanding of Liferay Portal in general, make sure to read Liferay's official documentation on the [Liferay Developer Network](https://dev.liferay.com/develop/tutorials).
 This documentation contains extensive explanations, examples, and reference material for you to consult time and time again.

 For more information, visit the links listed in the Additional Resources section, below.